urbit/docs/docs/jetting.md

 ```
    u3r_met(3, a);
 ```

-(N.B.
-You may want to use u3r_bytes regardless, as

 The actual meat of the function is up to you.
 What is it supposed to do?